 BC’s 300 aviation facilities have critical roles to play, like wildfire suppression and medical evacuation (medevac), and we’re helping to support them with small airport funding from the BC Air Access Program (BCAAP).

 BCAAP contributes funding for large or small improvements to airport aprons and runways (paving shown above at the Squamish Municipal Airport), avionics such as hazard beacons and runway lighting, air terminal or parking facilities, and for greenhouse gas baseline inventories.
 To be eligible, the applicant must operate a public use air facility that serves fewer than one million passengers annually and be the facility operator (local government, non-profit operating society or a contracted operator).
-Airports, heliports and water aerodromes can submit proposals for the 2022-23 fiscal year until Dec.
-22, 2022.
+Here’s a listing of the facilities that received funding in Spring 2023, that supports essential services and economic growth.

 Recently, stakeholder feedback and consultations helped us streamline the application process and increase the focus on funding those most in need.
 Potential funding has been raised to 90% for projects at air facilities that serve remote or Indigenous communities and projects that are urgently needed to support medevac services.
 Also new to the program is funding for airport master plans.